What is Sexual Orientation OCD?

 This is a type of obsessive-compulsive disorder that involves intrusive thoughts and compulsions around a person’s sexual orientation.
 Individuals struggling with sexual orientation OCD may have fears about their sexual orientation.
 They may constantly wonder if they have a different sexual orientation than they initially thought.
 For example, someone who is straight may question if they’re gay and vice versa.

-Common Compulsions OCD
+Common Compulsions of Sexual Orientation OCD

 The compulsions of sexual orientation OCD are very similar to other types of obsessive-compulsive disorder.
 These are some of the most common compulsions of sexual orientation OCD:

 • Avoidance: A person experiencing sexual orientation OCD may try to actively avoid people or places that may trigger their intrusive thoughts.
-For example, they may avoid hanging out with their friends if they feel closer to their friends than their partner in their relationship.
+For example, they may avoid hanging out with their friends if they feel closer to their friends than to their partner in their relationship.
 They also may avoid going to the gym if they think other gymgoers are attractive to them.
 They may even avoid watching certain television shows or movies for fear that they’ll think an actor or actress will trigger their intrusive thoughts.

-• Checking : Checking in with self or body part to see if they feel the person is attractive
+• Checking: Checking in with self or body part to see if they feel the person is attractive

 • Compulsive Dating: Someone dealing with this type of OCD may try to compulsively date as a way to reassure themselves.
 By going on dates, they’ll be able to calm their intrusive thoughts by forcing themselves to be with the “right” kind of person.

-How to Get OCD Therapy in San Diego, C A
+How to Get OCD Therapy in San Diego, CA

-How to find an OCD Treatment
+How to find OCD Therapy near me

 San Diego OCD treatment near me